SIMON BOLIVAR BIG BAND JAZZ

 The SBBBJ is part of the Simon Bolivar Music Foundation, known worldwide as “El Sistema”, under the

-Talented performers, playing together the most complex repertoire from traditional jazz to Latin Jazz Fusion where improvisation has a leading character and creativity fulfills the interpretations.
-In its brief trajectory the SBBBJ shows the musical talent of Venezuelans, who love music and perform it with virtuosity.
+Talented performers, playing together with the most complex repertoire from traditional jazz to Latin Jazz Fusion where improvisation has a leading character and creativity fulfills the interpretations.
+In its brief trajectory, the SBBBJ shows the musical talent of Venezuelans, who love music and perform it with virtuosity.

 “This is wonderful.
 It’s a totally new thing.
 I hope from now start a relationship of

 mutual enrichment between the Jazz at Lincoln Center and Venezuela.
 We want to go